 Influencers differ greatly in terms of numbers of followers and types of engagement; some support the notion that as few as 1,000 followers is sufficient to start as a blogger, while others believe that 5,000 is a more realistic number for brands to take a genuine interest in you.

 To read more about why Instagram should be a part of your monetization strategy, check out also our comprehensive blog post about Becoming an Instagram Influencer and Monetizing With Your One Link in Bio Using a Shoppable Gallery.

-Whatever the right number, we’ve gathered here 3 popular strategies and over 10 tools to help bloggers and influencers start monetizing their Instagram social reach.
+Whatever the right number, we’ve gathered here 3 popular strategies and over 10 tools to help you start monetizing your Instagram social reach.

 First Strategy – Break the link in your bio into a few separate links